A proud history spanning 130 years.

 From 2007 to 2013 Dr Sylvia Walton AO served as Principal.
 Under her leadership many of the School’s facilities were enhanced, including the development of the Clock Tower Atrium and the construction of the Marigold Southey Sports & Aquatic Centre.

-In 2014 Mrs Michelle Carroll commenced as Principal of St Catherine’s School and has overseen the completion of Ruth Langley Research & Learning Centre incorporating the Nicholas Library, Mary Davis Centre, Edna Holmes Centre for Science and Barbreck Junior School.
+In 2014, Mrs Michelle Carroll commenced as Principal of St Catherine’s School and oversaw the completion of Ruth Langley Research & Learning Centre incorporating the Nicholas Library, Mary Davis Centre, Edna Holmes Centre for Science and Barbreck Junior School.
+Mrs Carroll announced her retirement in 2023, and the School was led by Interim Principal, Mr Robert Marshall, in 2024.

 St Catherine’s School Heritage Trail

-St Catherine’s School’s Heritage Trail honors the amazing history at St Catherine’s with stories of not just our buildings, but the people that have made up our remarkable history.
+St Catherine’s School’s Heritage Trail honours the amazing history at St Catherine’s with stories of not just our buildings, but the people who have made up our remarkable history.

 Visitors to our School are invited to tour our historical campus via our Heritage Trail.
 Each Heritage Marker includes a QR code which links back to our Digital Heritage Trail to provide a deeper exploration into St Catherine’s history, stories and images.